oxcamne/oxcam/docs/event_record.md

 Below the menu appear the fields of the main event record.

-**Page** contains the link to the descriptive event page on the organization's public web site.
-This is used in constructing the 'past events' page embedded in the public web site.
+**Page** as noted above, this field should contain the URL for the event page if implemented within the group's static website.

 **Description** contains the name of the event.